-Divorce is not an easy topic in the Bible.
-Additionally, divorce is never an easy topic in real life.
+Divorce and remarriage is not an easy topic in the Bible.
+Additionally, divorce and remarriage is never an easy topic in real life.
 Relationships are always messy even when they are healthy.
 When there is hurt and dysfunction occurring, the mess only compounds.

 Therefore each individual relationship should be examined against the Scriptures closely.
 We should all do our best to interpret and apply the Scripture accurately.
-We must all be honest in our hearts about what we feel is the most biblical approach and live by that truth.
+We must all be honest in our hearts about what we feel is the most biblical approach and live by that truth even if we wish it said something else.
 Whatever view we hold, we must hold to it because we believe the Bible says it, not because we want the Bible to say this.

 In any case, divorce is always sad.
 Even when it is not a sin to divorce, sin is the real reason for divorce.
+Something bad has always happened if a divorce has occurred.
 If sin did not exist, divorce would not exist.
 Let us hold tightly to the gospel and Christ’s love for the church.
-Let us hold marriage in high honor because marriage reflect God’s love for his people.
+Let us hold marriage in high honor because marriage reflect God’s love for his people (Hebrews 13:4).